 There are a few alternative dining and drinking establishments in Kangerlussuaq.
-The Roklub at Lake Ferguson is sometimes open in summertime and offers informal dinners at reasonable prices although the quality is varying.
-In the old dining hall, 100 m from KISS there is a small shop, a bar and fast food place.
+In the old base laundry, 100 m from KISS there is a small shop and fast food place.
+The is a pizzeria and Thai take-away and bar at "Nordlyset", some 150m from KISS towards the river at the rear of the building.
 Dining is available at the terminal.
-There is a cafeteria where the price of a typical meal is DK Kr.90.
+There is a cafeteria where the price of a typical meal is DK Kr.100, and a restaurant.
 In summertime restaurant "Roklubben" is mostly open for the public.
 This lakeside restaurant, some 5 km from Kangerlussuaq, offers a splendid view while dining on Greenland specialities.